What do we do?

 We meet on Monday evenings from 6.30 to 9.00pm at Trumpington Pavilion, Paget Road CB2 9JF

-We operate as a drop-in, we are not a formal club, so come when you can.
+We operate as a drop-in, not a formal club, so come when you can.

-We have sewing machines, fabrics and equipment for many types of stitchery and we help each other with our projects.
+We have sewing machines, and a tremendous range of fabrics and equipment for many types of stitchery and creative textiles.

 The Story of the Stitchers